the Creative Commons Attribution 4.0 License.

 3.1 Model configuration and parameters for the Korea Strait and Japan Sea

 To establish an idealized analytical model for the KS–JS basin, we use four rectangular areas as shown in Fig. 4 to represent the study region.
 The first rectangle, designated as Area1, represents the KS, which is our focus area.
 According to the shape of its coastline, we use three rectangles designated as Area2 and Area3 to represent the JS.
 We place the x axis parallel to but 200 km away from the southeast sidewall of the KS (that is w1,1 in Fig. 3 is equal to 200 km), and the y axis is in the direction perpendicular to the x axis through the opening of the KS (Fig. 4).
 The selected depths are the mean depths calculated based on the topographic dataset ETOPO1.
-The K1 and M2 angular velocities are equal to 7.2867×10-5 and 1.4052×10-4 s−1, respectively.
+The K1 and M2 angular velocities are equal to and s−1, respectively.
 The details of the model parameters can be found in Table 1.

 Based on the depths listed in Table 1, the wavelengths of the K1 Kelvin waves in these four areas are 2686, 12 189, 11 398 and 2561 km, respectively, and those of the M2 Kelvin waves are 1393, 6321, 5911 and 1328 km, respectively.
-Because the widths of the areas are all smaller than half the corresponding Kelvin wavelengths, the inequality Re(βj2-αj2)<π/Wj as stated in the Sect.
+Because the widths of the areas are all smaller than half the corresponding Kelvin wavelengths, the inequality as stated in the Sect.
 2.2 is satisfied (see also Godin, 1965; Fang and Wang, 1966; Wu et al., 2018), Thus the Poincaré modes can only exist in a bound form.

-In addition to the parameters listed in Table 1, we need to estimate the parameters μM2 and μK1 as defined by Eq.
+In addition to the parameters listed in Table 1, we need to estimate the parameters and as defined by Eq.
 (4).
 Since M2 has the largest tidal current in the KS (Teague et al., 2001), and we assume that the tidal currents are rectilinear, the linearized frictional coefficient for M2 is approximately equal to the following, after Pingree and Griffiths (1981), Fang (1987) and Inoue and Garrett (2007),

-where CD is the drag coefficient and UM2 is the tidal current amplitude of M2, ϵi=Ui/UM2, with Ui representing the tidal current amplitude of the constituent i (here, we designate i=1 for M2 and i=2, 3, …for any constituents other than M2).
+where CD is the drag coefficient and is the tidal current amplitude of M2, , with Ui representing the tidal current amplitude of the constituent i (here, we designate i=1 for M2 and i=2, 3, …for any constituents other than M2).
 According to Fang (1987) and Inoue and Garrett (2007), the linearized frictional coefficient for the non-dominant constituent i is approximately equal to the following:

 Inserting Eqs.
 (26) and (27) into Eq.
 (4), we can obtain the parameter μ.
 Teague et al. (2001) provided tidal current harmonic constants at 10 mooring stations along two cross sections in the KS.
 The averaged values of the major semi-axes of the tidal current ellipses at these stations are 0.154, 0.119, 0.101 and 0.062 m s−1 for M2, K1, O1 and S2, respectively.
 Here, we use these values and CD≈0.0026 to estimate the parameters in Eqs.
 (26) and (27).
 Then, after inserting these values into Eq.
-(4), we obtain rough estimates of μM2 and μK1 for the KS (Area1), which are approximately 0.05 and 0.09, respectively.
-Since the JS is much deeper and has much weaker tidal currents than the KS, we simply let μK1=μM2=0 for both Area2 and Area3.
+(4), we obtain rough estimates of and for the KS (Area1), which are approximately 0.05 and 0.09, respectively.
+Since the JS is much deeper and has much weaker tidal currents than the KS, we simply let for both Area2 and Area3.

 For the collocation approach, we take 10 km as the spacing between collocation points.
 Thus in this model, a total of 198 collocation points are used to establish 256 equations, and the parameters of 3 pairs of Kelvin waves and 125 pairs of Poincaré modes can be obtained.
 Along the open boundary of the KS, the open-boundary condition Eq.
-(8) is employed, with the value of ζ^ equal to the observed harmonic constants from the global tide model DTU10 (Cheng and Anderson, 2011).
+(8) is employed, with the value of equal to the observed harmonic constants from the global tide model DTU10 (Cheng and Anderson, 2011).
 Along the cross sections connecting Area1 with Area2 and Area2 with Area3, the matching conditions Eq.
 (9) are applied.
 Along the solid cross sections, condition Eq.
 (6) is used.

 3.2 Model results and validation

 The obtained analytical solutions of the K1 and M2 tides using the extended Taylor method are shown in Fig. 5a and b, respectively.
 The maximum amplitude of the K1 tide is 0.34 m, which appears at the southwest corner of the KS.
 The amplitude decreases from southwest to northeast, and a counter-clockwise tidal wave system occurs in the northeast part of the KS, with amplitudes less than 0.05 m near the amphidromic point.
-A co-tidal line with a phase lag of 210 runs from the amphidromic point in the KS into the southwest JS.
+A co-tidal line with a phase lag of 210∘ runs from the amphidromic point in the KS into the southwest JS.

 The maximum amplitude of the M2 tide is 1.02 m, which appears at the westernmost corner of the KS.
 The amplitude decreases gradually from southwest to northeast along the direction of the strait, and the amphidromic point occurs at the junction of the KS and JS.
-The amplitudes near the amphidromic point are lower than 0.1 m, and the phase lags in most parts of the JS vary from 150 to 210.
+The amplitudes near the amphidromic point are lower than 0.1 m, and the phase lags in most parts of the JS vary from 150 to 210∘.
 A degenerated amphidromic point appears near the entrance of the Tartar Strait.
 The comparison with the tidal charts based on data from DTU10 (Fig. 5c, d) shows that the model-produced tidal systems agree fairly well with the observations.

 To quantitatively validate the model results, we first extract the data along the solid boundary of the model for comparison as shown in Fig. 6.
 For the K1 tide, the model-produced amplitudes and phase lags along the boundary in the JS both agree well with the observed data, although small differences occur at the northern corner of the JS.
-For the M2 tide, the greatest phase-lag errors are approximately 64 near the entrance of the Tartar Strait due to the existence of a degenerated amphidromic point near this area (Fig. 2b).
+For the M2 tide, the greatest phase-lag errors are approximately 64∘ near the entrance of the Tartar Strait due to the existence of a degenerated amphidromic point near this area (Fig. 2b).

 For further validation, we select 16 tide gauge stations where harmonic constants are available from the International Hydrographic Bureau (1930).
 The station locations are shown in Fig. 4.
-The result of the comparison is given in Table 2, which also shows that the model results are consistent with the data obtained from gauge observations: the RMS (root mean square) differences of amplitudes of K1 and M2 are 0.014 and 0.032 m, respectively; and those of the phase lags are 7.0 and 5.2, respectively.
+The result of the comparison is given in Table 2, which also shows that the model results are consistent with the data obtained from gauge observations: the RMS (root mean square) differences of amplitudes of K1 and M2 are 0.014 and 0.032 m, respectively; and those of the phase lags are 7.0 and 5.2∘, respectively.

 Although the theoretical model greatly simplifies the topography and boundary, the amplitude and phase-lag differences of these two tidal constituents are very small in the KS and its surroundings, and the basic characteristics of the tidal patterns are well retained (Fig. 5).
 These findings show that the simplification of the model is reasonable and the extended Taylor method is appropriate for modelling the tides in the KS–JS basin.
 Therefore, it is meaningful to use the model results for theoretical analysis.